E la luna bussò

-"E la luna bussò" (also graphically rendered as "...e la luna bussò") is a 1979 Italian reggae ballad written by Mario Lavezzi, Oscar Avogadro and Daniele Pace and performed by Loredana Bertè.
-One of Bertè's major hits, it stayed on the Italian Singles Chart for 29 weeks.
+"E la luna bussò" (also graphically rendered as "...e la luna bussò") is a song recorded by Italian singer Loredana Bertè.
+It was released in 1979 through Compagnia Generale del Disco and included on her fourth studio album Bandabertè.

+Written by Oscar Avogadro, Daniele Pace and Mario Lavezzi, and produced by the latter, the song is considered one of Bertè's major hits, staying on the Italian Singles Chart for 29 weeks.
 It is regarded as the first reggae song produced in Italy.

 Bertè also recorded a Spanish version of the song titled "Y la luna llamò".
-In 1997 she recorded a new version of the song in duet with Francesca Alotta for the Alotta's album Buonanotte alla luna.
+In 1997, the singer was featured in a new version of the song in duet with Francesca Alotta for her album Buonanotte alla luna.